10 Days in Italy Itinerary: Rome, Florence, Cinque Terre & Venice

 I think one could spend weeks in Rome and probably not see it all, this is what made our highlight list.

-• Colosseum and Roman Forum - highly recommend taking a guided tour
+• Colosseum and Roman Forum - New in 2026: All tickets must be prebooked with specific timed slots.
+No on-site ticket sales.
+I still recommend taking a guided tour

 • Spanish Steps

 • Vatican, Sistine Chapel and St. Peter’s Basilica - we took an early morning breakfast tour that we really enjoyed.
-Our tour guide was an art history major and we really learned a lot.
+Our tour guide was an art history major, and we really learned a lot.
 The Vatican was mostly empty for our early tour, but the Sistine Chapel was packed.
 Maybe it always is?
+Modest dress required (knees and shoulders covered).

-• Golf cart sunset tour to see everything lit up
+• Golf cart sunset tour to see everything lit up.
+If you’re visiting in summer months, the peak times sell out in advance

 We took an early morning train to Venice and arrived early in the afternoon.
 We spent two nights and had a good full day and half in Venice which was probably enough.
 Our favorite thing to do was just to start walking and getting lost down the narrow and winding walkways along the canals.